Enquire now

 I Have a Busy Schedule.
 What Kind of Low Downtime Acne Scar Treatment Can I Have?

-For effective acne scar treatment with minimal downtime, we recommend radio frequency treatment, Laser Genesis, vascular laser, or skin needling.
+For effective acne scar treatment with minimal downtime, the dermatologists who consult at Northside Dermatology recommend radio frequency treatment, Laser Genesis, vascular laser, or skin needling.
 Each of these treatments involves minimal downtime and simple postprocedure care.
 Side effects from these treatments are typically mild and resolve relatively quickly, allowing you to return to your regular routine as soon as possible.

 I Had Laser Acne Scar Treatment at Another Clinic.
 Why Didn’t it Work?